-Among the dozens of wineries to invite Hom to create winemaker dinners and special events are Michele Schlumberger, Matanzas Creek, Chateau Montelena, Davis Bynum, Chateau Souvereign, Hanzell, RMS Shramsberg, Chateau St Jean, Quivera, Fetzer Vineyards, Joseph Swan, Arrowood - the list goes on and on.
+Among the dozens of wineries who have invited Barbara to create winemaker dinners and special events are Michele Schlumberger, Matanzas Creek, Chateau Montelena, Davis Bynum, Chateau Souvereign, Hanzell, RMS Shramsberg, Chateau St Jean, Quivera, Fetzer Vineyards, Joseph Swan, and Arrowood.
 She’s also catered to the palates of some of the world most powerful at the Bohemian Grove.

-She was winery chef for Associated Vintage Group and Mark West Estate and Vineyards where she was developing the highly innovative Full Flavor Spectrum, a new perspective on food and wine pairing.
+She was winery chef for Associated Vintage Group as well as Mark West Estate and Vineyards where she was developing the highly innovative Full Flavor Spectrum, a new perspective on food and wine pairing.
 She traveled with the Wimbledon Wine Group across the United States to teach the Flavor Spectrum to their clients.
-Her most recent journeys included Thailand and Bali where she trained the F & B Staff at the Four Seasons Hotel and the JW Marriott to be able to match their unusual cuisine to the wines.
+International journeys include trips to Thailand and Bali where she trained the food and beverage staff at the Four Seasons Hotel and the JW Marriott to be able to match their Asian cuisine to the wines.

-In 2001, she was the executive chef and food and beverage director of the newly built Sheraton Petaluma Hotel in Sonoma County, gateway to California’s Wine Country.
-The million dollar kitchen she designed there is a state of the art kitchen housing the new signature restaurant, Jellyfish.
-In the food and beverage department that she opened in the hotel, she built a culinary team, a strong front of the house staff and a banquet department capable of servicing the 8000 sq ft of dining rooms.
-Known for her blending of fresh local seasonal products and traditional ingredients, Barbara created a Pan Asian menu that garnered 4 stars from the local critics only 4 weeks after opening.
+In the hotel’s food and beverage department, she built a culinary team, a strong front of the house staff, and a banquet department capable of servicing the 8,000-square-feet of dining rooms.
+Known for her blending of fresh local seasonal products and traditional ingredients, Barbara created a Pan Asian menu that garnered four stars from the local critics only four weeks after opening.
 After blind tasting all the wines, she developed a 230 selection global wine list that won the Wine Spectator Award of Excellence in its first year.